Nikolai Rezanov: Mission to Alta California

 Conditions in the colonies were harsh; housing was primitive, and food was scarce, with many supply ships being lost at sea.
-In 1806 the colonists at Sitka were dying of scurvy and starvation.
-In desperation, on 26 Feb.
-1806 Rezanov put together a small crew and left Sitka sailing south on the Juno on a life-or-death expedition to California to buy food and supplies from Russia's chief competitor in colonizing the Pacific coast, the Spanish.
+In 1806, the colonists at Sitka were dying of scurvy and starvation.
+The American maritime fur trader John DeWolf was at Sitka when Rezanov arrived.
+DeWolf, noting the food crisis and the difficulty the RAC had in acquiring decent ships, offered to sell his ship Juno to the RAC.
+Rezanov readily agreed.
+In desperation, on 26 February 1806, Rezanov put together a small crew and left Sitka sailing south on the Juno on a life-or-death expedition to California to buy food and supplies from Russia's chief competitor in colonizing the Pacific coast, the Spanish.
 Sick with hunger and scurvy, they arrived under the guns of the Spanish overlooking San Francisco Bay on 27 March, meeting with the comandante of San Francisco, Don José Darío Argüello.
 During a stay of six weeks, Rezanov was successful in bartering and buying wheat, barley, peas, beans, flour, tallow, salt and other items.
 Departing on 10 May, he reached Sitka on 8 June.

 Rezanov had begun a love affair with the 15-year-old daughter of the comandante Concepción Argüello ("Conchita").
 The couple became engaged, causing a sensation in the tight-knit California society, especially because of their differences in religion and nationality, but Rezanov's diplomatic skill won over the clergy.
 Rezanov had the promise of the perplexed governor to forward a copy of the treaty to Spain at once.
 He proceeded to Petropavlovsk, where he dispatched his ships, without the consent of the Emperor of All Russia—in effect declaring war on his own—to attack the Japanese island Sakhalin of the lower Kuril group.
 Rezanov then began the overland trip to Saint Petersburg, hoping to obtain the Emperor's approval for the treaty.
 He wrote personal letters to the Pope and to the King of Spain asking dispensation and royal consent for his marriage.

 Death

-He died of fever and exhaustion in Krasny Yar (now Krasnoyarsk), Siberia, on March 8, 1807.
+He died of fever and exhaustion in Krasny Yar (now Krasnoyarsk), Siberia, on 8 March 1807.
 His grave was destroyed by Bolsheviks, but his remains were reburied.
-On October 28, 2000, at Rezanov's grave in the Trinity churchyard of Krasnoyarsk (where according to one account his remains were moved in the late 1950s) there was a service for the dead and the dedication of a memorial to Rezanov.
+On 28 October 2000, at Rezanov's grave in the Trinity churchyard of Krasnoyarsk (where according to one account his remains were moved in the late 1950s) there was a service for the dead and the dedication of a memorial to Rezanov.
 Poets had taken up the story of Rezanov and Conchita, turning it into a famous romance in Russia.
-The memorial has a white cross, bearing on one side the inscription “Nikolai Petrovich Rezanov 1764 — 1807.
-I will never forget you”, and on the other side — “Maria Concepcion de Arguelio 1791 — 1857.
-I will see you never more”.
+The memorial has a white cross, bearing on one side the inscription "Nikolai Petrovich Rezanov 1764 — 1807.
+I will never forget you", and on the other side — "Maria Concepcion de Arguello 1791 — 1857.
+I will never see you again", quoting the lines from "Juno and Avos" by Andrei Voznesensky.